groue/GRMustache/Guides/delegate.md

 NSString *rendering = [template renderObject:document error:NULL];
 ```

-The `contextByAddingTagDelegate:` derives a new context: our template now has a base context that contains both the [standard library](standard_library.md), and `self`, reading to observe tag rendering.
+The `contextByAddingTagDelegate:` derives a new context: our template now has a base context that contains both the [standard library](standard_library.md), and `self`, reading to observe the rendering of tags.

 ### By Deriving a Deep Context